Skip to Main Content

 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”

-The US Department of Education enforces federal law that makes it illegal to discriminate against individuals on the basis of sex (including pregnancy, parenting, and related conditions, gender identity, and sexual orientation) at institutions that receive federal financial support, including institutions of higher education.
+The US Department of Education enforces federal law that makes it illegal to discriminate against individuals on the basis of sex (including pregnancy, any related conditions, parenting, gender identity, and sexual orientation) at institutions that receive federal financial support, including institutions of higher education.

 The Title IX Office upholds these federal laws prohibiting sex discrimination.
 More information regarding Title IX and “Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance” (34 CFR.
-Part 106) can be found below.
+Part 106).

 Pregnant & Parenting Rights